Police break up child's first birthday party after 24 people found celebrating | ITV News

-Police break up child's first birthday party after 24 people found celebrating
+Police break up child's first birthday party in Mansfield after 24 people found celebrating

 Police in Nottinghamshire had to break up a child's first birthday party after 24 people were found celebrating in a small flat in Mansfield.